 Click here for more alternative history flags .

 My alternative cover is based on a photograph of the Brandenburg gate, in Berlin.
 I wanted to avoid the cliché of having swastikas on the cover, and the book is enough of a classic that such cheap attention-grabbing is not necessary.
 Instead, the simple black and white image contrasts with the bold red banner, the germanic script further hints at the setting, and the glossy lettering suggests a more futuristic world than the 1940s.

 One of the key alternate history novels.
 Anyone who is interested in alternative history should read this book.

 The BBC dramatised Fatherland for radio in 1997, The adaptation starred Anton Lesser as Xavier March and Angeline Ball as Charlie Maguire.
 The radio play is well done, particularly Anton Lesser who is excellent.
 The main issue I found was that some of the main characters sounded too similar, making it hard to follow at times.
 The plot is abridged, but the main change is that Charlie Maguire definitely makes it across the border and escapes .
 The radio play is not as good as the book, but still worth a listen if you can find it (I got it off eBay).

 Fatherland: the Movie

 There was a TV movie too, starring Rutger Hauer.
 Don’t bother.

 A Kill in the Morning

 If you loved Fatherland you’ll probably also enjoy my novel A Kill in the Morning.
-You can read the first three chapters here: The first three chapters of A Kill in the Morning.
+You can read the opening here: The first two chapters of A Kill in the Morning .

 If you’d like to discuss anything in my review, please email me.
 Otherwise, please feel free to share it using the buttons below.